 When it comes to Amplifiers, the Radio Amateur is responsible for making sure his amplifier operates within the guidelines established by the FCC and that it does not cause unwanted ipassnterference.
 This is a Broadband Amplifier and will require some sort of Low Pass Filter (LPF) or Band Pass Filter (BPF) on the output to attenuate harmonics.
 You may already have one you intend to use.

 My idea was to provide a good and low cost Amplifier for the HF bands (160m to 6m) which can be driven by a SoftRock SDR or any other low power driver and provide ~20dBm of gain.
-Low power being defined as less than 1W.
+Low power being defined as ~100mW.
 Some of the new SDR units supply less than 50mw and really need a little “boost”.
-This Amp uses well received RD16HHF1 RF MOSFETs which are each rated at 16W output for 12.5VDC at 30+MHz.
+This Amp uses the RD06HHF1 RF MOSFET which are rated at 6W output for 12.5VDC at 30+MHz.
 These parts are quite robust and much better than the IRF510 Switching Power Supply MOSFETs used earlier, largely because of their low cost and availability.
-The other advantage of the RD16HHF1 is that the mounting tab is attached to the “Drain” pin which is at ground potential …so no mica insulator is required.
-The Amplifier has a Signal Operated Switch (SOX) for CW QSK.
+The other advantage of the RD06HHF1 is that the mounting tab is attached to the “Drain” pin which is at ground potential …so no mica insulator is required.
+Just like the 20W HF Amplifier Kit #15, this Amplifier has a Signal Operated Switch (SOX) for CW QSK.
 I didn’t really put it there for SSB …..but who knows (still better to use PTT).
 Did I mention good and low cost ?

 Many MOSFET Amplifier circuits do not use a feedback circuit but I thought it would be good design practice to do so and added one.
-It's absolutely minimal feedback with 1.5K ohm resistors (that's ~1dB) and, at least, the component footprints (L,C,R) are there if we need them later.
-The T2 compensation capacitor is a 150pF Mica capacitor.
+The T2 compensation capacitor is a 249pF Mica capacitor.
 This value seems to work best for 160m to 6m (emphasis was put on working well at 6m), and Mica capacitors are very stable across a broad range of frequency and temperature.